-A wide range of students utilizes captions for a variety of reasons; captions are recommended for all instructional videos.
+Many students utilize captions for various reasons; captions are recommended for all instructional videos.
 Captions serve as a means of equal access to auditory content for students who are Deaf or Hard-of-Hearing.
-Also, captions provide students who are English language learners or those learners that require multiple modalities to retain information, an enhanced ability to learn better and retain information.
+Also, captions provide students who are English language learners or those learners that require multiple modalities to retain information an enhanced ability to learn better and retain information.

 Selecting Captioned Media

 When choosing videos for your course, the easiest method is to select a video that is already manually captioned.

 - It is important to note that machine-generated (auto-gen) captions are insufficient to constitute equal access for Deaf or Hard-of-Hearing individuals.

 The university subscribes to various video catalogs available through the John F. Kennedy Memorial Library.

 To check whether YouTube captions are machine-generated, click the "CC" button in the video's lower right-hand corner.

 - If there is no CC button, there aren't any captions available.